edarchimbaud/vnpy/docs/chart_wizard.md

 The chart for each contract is divided into two sub-charts areas, upper and lower:

-- The upper sub-chart is the ticker K-line;
+- The upper sub-chart is the ticker bar;
 - The lower sub-chart shows volume data.

-The crosshair on the chart can be used to locate and display specific data for a particular point in time, with labels corresponding to the data points on both the X and Y axes, and information such as the OHLCV of the K-line is also displayed in the upper left corner.
+The crosshair on the chart can be used to locate and display specific data for a particular point in time, with labels corresponding to the data points on both the X and Y axes, and information such as the OHLCV of the bar is also displayed in the upper left corner.

 Other quick operations:

-- You can pan the time range of the K-line chart display left and right by dragging and dropping with the left mouse button;
+- You can pan the time range of the bar chart display left and right by dragging and dropping with the left mouse button;
-- You can zoom in and out the time range of the K-line chart by scrolling with the mouse wheel.
+- You can zoom in and out the time range of the bar chart by scrolling with the mouse wheel.